Choose Us for Preventative Dentistry in Edmonton

-The Dentists at Northgate office in Edmonton employs a wide array of procedures and techniques aimed at protecting your oral health and preventing dental health problems, from regular dental exams and cleaning to periodontal care and endodontic therapy.
+The Dentists at Northgate office in Edmonton employs a wide array of procedures and techniques aimed at protecting your oral health and preventing dental health problems, from regular dental exams and cleanings to periodontal care and endodontic therapy.
 Still, much of the preventative responsibility lies with you, which means committing to regular brushing and flossing, routine care visits to your dentist, and even diet considerations.

 Everyday Dental Hygiene

 Everyday dental hygiene is an essential component of preventative dentistry.
-Flossing and brushing twice daily is crucial to guarding against tooth decay and gum disease.
+Flossing and brushing twice daily is crucial to guard against tooth decay and gum disease.
 Without these habits, plaque and tartar quickly begin to build.
-Brushing and flossing does not catch everything, which is why dentists suggest checkups (that include full dental cleaning) every six months.
+Brushing and flossing do not catch everything, which is why dentists suggest checkups (that include full dental cleaning) every six months.
 Since oral health varies significantly from one person to the next, the biannual suggestion should be considered a general guide only.

 Diet and Oral Health

 Diet is extremely important for maintaining proper oral health and is often overlooked as a form of preventative dentistry.
-If you consume sugary food and drinks regularly, a more frequent brushing and flossing schedule is advised.
+If you consume sugary food and drinks regularly, a more frequent brushing and flossing schedule are advised.

 A mineral that plays an important role in strengthening teeth and preventing decay, fluoride has been proven to have a beneficial effect on preventative oral health, which is why dentists and hygienists often provide treatments during dental visits.
-Dentists are also likely to recommend toothpastes and mouthwashes that contain fluoride.
+Dentists are also likely to recommend toothpaste and mouthwashes that contain fluoride.

 Complete Oral Exams